loadmill/loadmill-docs/parameters.md

         }
     }
 ```
 2. **JQuery (Cheerio)** - used for extracting values from XML/HTML responses.
 We use a subset of the JQuery selector syntax called [Cheerio](https://cheerio.js.org).
 You may add an optional (but very useful) **attribute** input to your query that selects an attribute value from the first element found by the jQuery.
-When not present, the query will simply output the inner content of the same element.
+If you do not provide an attribute to select, the query will simply output the inner content of said element.

 3. **JS RegExp** - used for extracting arbitrary values from any kind of textual response via regular expressions with capture groups.
 For example, we can extract the `id` field from the same JSON response we've seen above using a regular expression: `.*"id":\s*([0-9]*)`.